yailPeralta/airtm-invitees/README.md

-A command line script for sending invitations emails automatically.
+A command line script build on Node.Js for automatically sending invitations emails for Airtm affiliate program.